How do I send email from my multifunction device with WorkMail?

-WorkMail supports the Simple Mail Transfer Protocol (SMTP) protocol for sending email.
-You can configure your multifunction device to send outbound email using the SMTP endpoint of the region where your WorkMail organization in located.
+WorkMail supports Simple Mail Transfer Protocol (SMTP) for sending email.
+You can configure your multifunction device to send outbound email using the SMTP endpoint of the AWS Region where your WorkMail organization is located.

 - A WorkMail user email address and password.

 - The fully qualified domain name (FQDN) of the WorkMail SMTP endpoint.

 - Transport Layer Security (TLS) encryption for the WorkMail SMTP endpoint connections.